How To Set A Samsung TV To Portrait Mode

 Setting Content In Portrait Mode

-When not in use, your Samsung TV can double as an aesthetic-improving device.
-Think of it as a TV while it's showing your favorite movie and a piece of artwork when it's not.
+When not in use, your Samsung TV can also improve the aesthetics of any room it's in.
+It's a TV when it's showing your favorite content and a piece of art when it's not.

 In portrait mode, your Samsung Smart TV can display content when it's not in active use.
 You can set your TV to any of these features to improve your room’s ambiance.